unioslo/uio-panopto-captionproviders/README.md

 Scripts to set captionprovider for folders using the Panopto REST API

 ## Authorization as User Based Server Application
 These scripts are authorized based on User Based Server Application.
 User Based Server Application is not recommended in general, because the application needs to handle the user's password directly.
-For some types of scripts, that is OK.
+For some types of scripts, that is OK as long as the machine running the scripts is secure.

 Most of authorization logic is in common code: [panopto_oauth2.py](common/panopto_oauth2.py).